Does Salt Dehydrate You?

 When we’re sick, we’re also losing sodium very quickly.
-During severe and prolonged episodes, it can be difficult for us to maintain sodium in the body.
+From nausea to excessive sweating, our bodies lose even more salt than when we are healthy.
+During severe and prolonged episodes of illness, it can be difficult for patients to maintain sodium in the body.

 When is Sodium Supplementation Necessary?

 Intensive, prolonged exercise or work causes the body to lose a large percentage of sodium through sweat.
-According to the Institute of Medicine, athletes can keep pace by drinking a hydration beverage containing sodium.
+This can cause a sodium imbalance and actually dehydrate our bodies.
+According to the Institute of Medicine, athletes should keep pace by consuming sodium supplements.

-The Institute’s stated guidelines[iv] for sodium content in hydration drinks is 460 and 690 mg of sodium per liter.
-And that’s why sports drinks don’t maximize hydration; they include less than 300 mg sodium on average per serving.
+One sodium supplement is salt tablets.
+Common with long distance endurance runners, a salt tablet and some water to holistically rehydrate the athletes.
+Another popular option are sports drinks.
+The Institute’s stated guidelines[iii] for sodium content in hydration drinks is 460 and 690 mg of sodium per liter.
+Thus, most sports drinks include less than 300 mg sodium per serving.